 Exercise 14.1: Internet filtering, censorship, and surveillance

 Reporters without Borders and the Open Network Initiative (ONI) both maintain up to date information about global Internet surveillance and censorship.
-In addition, the following articles are useful for stimulating conversation about types of appropriate and inappropriate content, and whether government control of the internet is appropriate.- Fears over pro-suicide web pages (BBC)
+In addition, the following articles are useful for stimulating conversation about types of appropriate and inappropriate content, and whether government control of the internet is appropriate.
+Increasingly search engines, social networks, and other web sites may also be asked to block access to certain content - either locally or globally.
+The news articles below provide examples of this type of filtering:

 Law and order